 Can Hamsters Get Sick From Fungal Infections?

 Hamsters are generally pretty clean animals, but they can only do so well when they're not being taken care of.
-Although they can kick out all of their old bedding, that doesn't mean that they can put in new bedding and disinfect their cage, nor does it necessarily mean that they can replace leaking water bottles with new ones.
+Even if they can kick out all of their old bedding, they can't put in fresh bedding, disinfect their cage, or replace leaking water bottles with new ones.

 Where Can Fungus Grow in a Cage?

 Generally, fungus will grow where there is moisture that gets trapped and doesn't dry out.
 If the moisture is there long enough, it will grow in your hamster's cage.
 It is important to realize that it is your fault for not cleaning the cage—it's not that the hamster is "too messy" in any way.
 Fungus can be deadly, so you need to be careful.